harpreet-03/Paperroom/README.md

   holds the full ranked list.
 - `GROUNDING_THRESHOLD` is a hand-picked constant, not calibrated against a labeled QA set.
+- Meta-question detection (`_is_meta_summary_question`) is a fixed regex list, not a learned classifier — an unusual phrasing of "summarize this" could still slip through to the retrieval path and get refused.

 ## 7. Out of scope (per the brief)